 2. Without the truth we are lost.
 We wander along our merry way in life but we cannot find true direction.
-I know cos I was there, believe.
+I know because that was what my life looked like before I became a Christian.
 I ignored God, I went my way, did my own thing.
 What did it lead to?
 A bit of fun but a pointless life.
 Jesus said in Matthew 7.13-14 that the gate to true life is narrow, hard to find – but the gate to hell is wide and easy to find.
 So we learn that finding and following the truth is not always easy, but if you truly and without reservation seek the truth you will find it.

 3. ‘I tell you the truth..’
 The words of Jesus time and time again point to the fact that what he said was the truth.
 So The Bible testifies to the words of Jesus being truth.
 Jesus says this phrase 30 times in Matthew alone.
 (NIV translation)

 4. John 8.31-33 says, ‘To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”
 They answered him, “We are Abraham’s descendants and have never been slaves of anyone.
 How can you say that we shall be set free?”

 So the truth actually sets you free.
 It’s like the cases of men and women falsely accused of crimes here even in the UK that have been locked up in prison.
 When the truth comes out they are released, set free.